MHickey2/Quiz-Lite/TEST.md

 - Know whether I get the right answer to each question.

-When the user choses an option, the button will turn green if correct and red if wrong.
+When the user choses an option, the button will turn green if correct, and red if wrong.

 - Find out what is the correct answer if i guessed it wrong.